The Founder’s Journey:

 There were no quotas.
 No metrics.
 No approval chain.

-Just the quiet rhythm of creation; measured, grounded, and real.
+Just the quiet rhythm of creation; measured, grounded, and honest.

 For a few stolen hours a day, I wasn’t someone else’s problem-solver.

-I was just a guy building something for the sake of it.
+I was just a guy building something for its own sake.

 It didn’t fix the damage.
 But for the first time in years, I remembered what it felt like to be human again.